Riverbeki White Tea

 160-170 Degree Farenhite | 80-85 Degree Celcius | 1 to 2 consecutive steeps

 Traditionally, White Tea contains lesser caffeine than other tea types.
 However, some recent studies have pointed to the possibility of having caffeine higher than initially assumed.
 Even so, as the Tea typically is steeped for a shorter amount of time than other teas, the caffeine content in each brew tends to be significantly less.
-It finally reinforces the original estimate that the final cup of White Tea is less caffeinated.
+This finally reinforces the original estimate that the final cup is less caffeinated.

-White Tea is the healthiest of all teas, as it contains antioxidants concentrated in the bud that helps strengthen the immune system.
-All over the globe, people drink it to promote longevity and youthfulness.
+It is the healthiest of all teas, as it contains antioxidants concentrated in the bud that helps strengthen the immune system.
+All over the globe, people drink this tea to promote longevity and youthfulness.